rcosta358/vscode-liquidjava/client/README.md

 ![](https://raw.githubusercontent.com/CatarinaGamboa/liquidjava/refs/heads/main/docs/design/figs/banner.gif)

-### Extend your Java code with Refinement Types and catch more bugs!
+### Extend your Java code with Liquid Types and catch bugs earlier!

-LiquidJava is an additional type checker for Java, based on liquid types and typestates, which provides additional safety guarantees to Java programs through refinements at compile time.
-This VS Code extension allows you to use LiquidJava directly, with error diagnostics, syntax highlighting of the refinements and soon more features!
+LiquidJava is an additional type checker for Java, based on **liquid types** and **typestates**, which provides stronger safety guarantees to Java programs at compile-time.
+With this extension, you can use LiquidJava directly in VS Code, with real-time error diagnostics, syntax highlighting for refinements and more!

 ```java
 @Refinement("a > 0")